On the Ehrhart Polynomial of Schubert Matroids

 where $e_B=e_{b_1}+\cdots+e_{b_k}$ for $B=\{b_1,\ldots,b_k\}\subseteq[n]$ and $\{e_i\colon 1\leq i\leq n\}$ is the standard basis of $\mathbb{R}^n$.
 Given a polytope $\P$ and a positive integer $t$, the $t$-dilation $t\P$ of $\P$ is defined as $t\P=\{t\alpha|\alpha\in \P\}$.
 Let $i(\P,t)=|t\P\cap \mathbb{Z}^n|$ denote the number of lattice points in $t\P$.
 It is well known that for integral polytopes, $i(\P, t)$ is a polynomial in $t$, called the {\it Ehrhart polynomial} of $\P$.
 For simplicity, write $i(M, t)$ for $i(\P(M), t)$.

 It was conjectured by De Loera, Haws and K\"{o}ppe \cite{Lorea} that all matroids are \textit{Ehrhart positive}, i.e., the Ehrhart polynomial of any matroid polytope has positive coefficients.
-Moreover, since matroid polytopes are specific families of generalized permutohedra, Castillo and Liu \cite{Liu} conjectured that generalized permutohedra are also Ehrhart positive.
+Moreover, since matroid polytopes are specific families of generalized permutohedra, Castillo and Liu \cite{Liu} further conjectured that generalized permutohedra are also Ehrhart positive.
+For the study of Ehrhart positivity of various polytopes, see the survey of Liu \cite{Liu}.
 Recently, Ferroni \cite{Fer, Fer2} showed that hypersimplices and minimal matroids are Ehrhart positive.
 In \cite{Fer3}, Ferroni showed that all sparse paving matroids of rank 2 are Ehrhart positive, but provided counterexamples to both aforementioned conjectures of all ranks greater than or equal to 3.
 Ferroni, Jochemko and Schr\"{o}ter \cite{Fer4} further showed that all matroids of rank 2 are Ehrhart positive and are coefficient-wisely bounded by minimal and uniform matroids.

 In this paper, we consider the Ehrhart polynomials of Schubert matroid polytopes.
-Schubert matroid polytopes $\P({\rm SM}_n(S))$ are the Minkowski summands of the Newton polytopes of key polynomials and Schubert polynomials, or more generally, Schubitopes, see Fink, M\'esz\'aros and St.$\,$Dizier \cite{Fin}.
-We provide a formula for the number of lattice points in the $t$-dilation $t\P({\rm SM}_n(S))$ of $\P({\rm SM}_n(S))$, which can also be interpreted as weighted enumeration of certain lattice paths.
+We provide a formula for the number of lattice points in the $t$-dilation $t\P({\rm SM}_n(S))$ of $\P({\rm SM}_n(S))$.
 To this end, we first show that $t\P({\rm SM}_n(S))$ is in fact the Newton polytope of the key polynomial $\kappa_{t\alpha}(x)$, where $\alpha$ is the indicator vector of $S$.
 It follows from Fink, M\'esz\'aros and St.$\,$Dizier \cite{Fin} that each lattice point in the Newton polytope of $\kappa_{t\alpha}(x)$ is an exponent vector of $\kappa_{t\alpha}(x)$.
 Then we use Kohnert algorithm to generate all the different monomials of $\kappa_{t\alpha}(x)$ and thus obtain a formula for the number of lattice points in $t\P({\rm SM}_n(S))$.